MicrosoftDocs/learn/learn-pr/quantum/choose-the-best-azure-quantum/includes/2-explore-azure-quantum-options.md

 ## What is the Azure Quantum Development Kit (QDK) extension?

-The Azure Quantum Development Kit (QDK) extension is a software development kit for quantum computing.
-It is a plugin for Visual Studio Code, a free, open source code editor from Microsoft.
+The Azure Quantum Development Kit (Modern QDK) extension is a software development kit for quantum computing.
+It is an extension for Visual Studio Code, a free, open source code editor from Microsoft.

 > [!NOTE]
 > The QDK extension is availAble both in Visual Studio Code and in [VS Code for the Web](https://vscode.dev/).